10 Best HVAC

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in North Carolina are required to be licensed by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
 Not all individuals who work for a licensed firm need to be individually licensed; however, all work must be supervised by a licensed contractor.
 A contractor may hold multiple different licenses for different types of jobs.
 Also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

 Understand Work Details